da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

 You now have a ContentBroker installation which runs but does nothing for now.
 What we now need is to configure the database and add some user directories for a test user in order to let the ContentBroker do some work.

+**Important:** Now that you have a running application and created a database scheme, make sure to reedit the following entry in your hibernateCentralDB.cfg.xml to make sure your database scheme cannot be modified anymore by the application:

+    property: htm2ddl.auto" -> validate

 ### Adding user directories